-Indeed, many people believe that once guidance has been given by Pensions Wise, a referral to a financial adviser will be necessary so that specific advice and technical assistance can be given.
+Indeed, many people believe that once guidance has been given by Pension Wise, a referral to a financial adviser will be necessary so that specific advice and technical assistance can be given.

-Change #4: Transferring Final Salary and Defined Benefit schemes

-Members of Defined Benefit and Final Salary pensions can transfer away from their current scheme into a personal arrangement (e.g. Personal Pension, Stakeholder Pension or Self-Invested Personal Pension).
+Change #4: Transferring Final Salary and Defined Benefit schemes scheme into a personal arrangement (e.g. Personal Pension, Stakeholder Pension or Self-Invested Personal Pension).